Marketing in other countries

 Therefore, acknowledge that one of the biggest traps in developing a marketing strategy designed to change current behavior is to confuse the target market and its emotional values with your own.
 This is doubly true when marketing overseas.

 Sometimes, we are good representatives of the target audience but most often we are not.
 Sneak inside a marketing meeting and you will hear, if it is a no-holes-barred debate, someone saying, “You are confusing yourself with the target audience.”
 If there is a modicum of truth in the accusation, the debate for a more effective position develops and advantageous options are discussed.

 If we are being completely truthful, we must admit that marketers start with personal experience and begin the trek to great marketing by examining their own beliefs and habits.

 Bad marketing stops here.
 Great marketing springs from it.

-The hard part is in translating those ideas to a different culture.
+The hard part is in translating those ideas to a different culture (the very definition of marketing overseas).
 What you discover is not that you don’t possess the latent knowledge of the culture (or the politics) you wish to influence.
 But that you must possess a valuable and repeatable scaffolding to understand it.